abarbour/irisws/README.md

 webservices()
 # and so on...
 ~~~~~

-will load the package library
-and print a list of features currently included.
+The latter command prints a list of
+the webservice access-functions
+currently included.

 This project has limited functionality, and is evolving from
 a rather slowly, so you should re-install often.
 Note that you will also need to do the following
 for all features in the package to function properly:

 ~~~~~{.R}
 pkgs <- c("lubridate","png","RCurl","reshape2","XML","XML2R")
 install.packages(pkgs, dependencies=TRUE)
 ~~~~~

-but these should be installed by `install_github`.
+but these should've been installed at
+the `install_github` stage.

 Once this code is of suitable
 completeness (and reasonably well tested),